antonjs/StorytimeLXStudio/README.md

    3. Fix the Maven errors
       1. File -> Project Structure -> Problems
       2. Hit 'Fix' on the processing libraries with the wrong paths
-3. Install the processing poms so that you can packagee with Maven
+3. Install the processing poms so that you can package with Maven
    1. Clone https://github.com/heronarts/P4LX.git
    2. Enter the repository and run `mvn validate`